Name Change Coincides with the Opening of a New, State-of-the-Art Building Dedicated to Orthopaedic Specialty Care

 West End Orthopaedic Clinic has announced that they are changing the name of their practice to OrthoVirginia.
-Coinciding with the name change will be the opening of a new state-of-the-art facility, completely dedicated to orthopedic specialty care and sports medicine, at the Boulders near Chippenham Hospital, where its Chippenham Clinic and administrative office will move.
+Coinciding with the name change will be the opening of a new state-of-the-art facility, completely dedicated to orthopaedic specialty care and sports medicine, at the Boulders near Chippenham Hospital, where its Chippenham Clinic and administrative office will move.

-The new name more accurately reflects the many locations the practice serves, not only in its home base of Richmond, but also in all locations throughout central Virginia, as well as the total range of high-quality specialty orthopedic care and services available through the practice.
+The new name more accurately reflects the many locations the practice serves, not only in its home base of Richmond, but also in all locations throughout central Virginia, as well as the total range of high-quality specialty orthopaedic care and services available through the practice.
 The new facility reinforces the practice’s commitment to total quality care for each patient.

 “While our name is changing, what stays the same are the hallmarks of our practice that we are known for – including an unparalleled group of physician specialists and supporting experts who make up one of the most focused and cohesive medical specialty teams in the region,” said Anthony J. Shaia, M.D., president of OrthoVirginia.
 “We also are committed to staying at the forefront of new technologies and to finding innovative ways to serve our patients best in the face of an ever-changing healthcare field, as well as to maintaining professional credentials and certification through the American Academy of Orthopaedic Surgeons.
 We feel that our new name and our new Chippenham facility reinforce those commitments.”